-RushWorks is the result of my long-standing interest in the uses of our native plants and in basketry.
-It was originally set up as a community project to
+RushWorks is the result of a long-standing interest in the uses of our native plants and in basketry.

-On moving to North Dorset in 1998 I had been pleased to discover considerable stands of club rush (Schoenoplectus lacustris) growing in our local river, the Stour, and to
+After moving to North Dorset in 1998 and discovering large stands of club rush (Schoenoplectus lacustris) growing in our local river, the Stour, I was interested to

-learn that rushes had been cut in particular places along it for basketry, matting and chair seating for centuries,
+learn that they had been cut in particular places along it for basketry, matting and chair seating for centuries,

 a practice which came to an end in 1964 when the last rush-cutter died.